Doing Business With Us

 If everything checks out, the unit passes.
 If not, we’ll come back to reinspect.

-To participate in the Section 8 HCVP, just list your available unit in HACA's free online "For Rent" Directory.
-Once you and a HCVP family tentatively agree to sign a lease, fill out the Request for Tenancy Approval form (RTA) that the family will present to you and return it to HACA.
-We'll contact you on receipt to schedule a unit inspection and get your signature on the required forms.
+To participate in the Section 8 HCVP, just list your available unit in HACA’s free online “For Rent” Directory.
+Once you and a HCVP family tentatively agree to sign a lease, fill out the Request for Tenancy Approval form (RTA) that the family will present to you and return it to HACA (the RTA form provided here is an example only and only HACA’s form will be honored).
+We’ll contact you on receipt to schedule a unit inspection and get your signature on the required forms.
 The whole process usually takes 7-10 business days.

 Questions?
 Want more information about the Section 8 HCVP?

-- Section 8 Housing Choice Voucher Program (HCVP)
+- The Section 8 Housing Choice Voucher Program (HCVP)

 - How Much Rent Can I Charge?

 Click HERE for more information about the rights and responsibilities of the family, the owner, and HACA in the Housing Choice Voucher Program.
 Contact us if you have additional questions.
 We’ll promptly acknowledge your inquiry and reply.

 1 Families that receive Section 8 Housing Choice Voucher Program (HCVP) assistance qualify as to income and family composition(e.g., families, elderly or disabled individuals, or other individuals).
 They receive assistance because they have applied for it and have been chosen, by lottery or otherwise, to receive one of a limited number of HCVP vouchers available from HACA or from another housing authority.
 Participation in the Section 8 HCVP is not an entitlement available to anyone who qualifies.
 Rather, participants are fortunate recipients of a strictly rationed, federally-financed housing resource.